Ben Carson hints at joining Trump administration

 “He was quite somber,” Carson told Yahoo News, “I think really reflecting on the tremendous responsibility that was going to be on his shoulders.
 He was not leaping for joy — he was much more contemplative.”

-Carson said the surprisingly tentative tone is a preview of what Trump’s White House will look like.
+Carson said Trump’s tentative tone — surprising to some — is a preview of what Trump’s White House will look like.

 “I think that kind of shows and gives us some insight into what kind of president he’s going to be,” he said.
 “I don’t think he’s going to go off half-cocked.
 I think he’s going to be waiting, listening, weighing options, talking to people.
 And I think that’s one of the inappropriate impressions people have gotten about him, that he’s sort of brash and impulsive.
 And he really isn’t.”